ejstreet/terraform-module-examples/static-website/README.md

 The only required variables are the AWS `region` where the bucket will be deployed, and the unique `bucket_name`.
 This bucket will then be accessible via cloudfront at the `cloudfront_distribution_domain_name` given as output.

+## Custom Domain Name
+ To use a custom domain, the [Route53 hosted zone](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones#) and domain must be configured before running the module.
+Once the hosted zone has been created, the name servers must be entered into the domain provider (this can be outside of AWS).

-The variable `custom_domain_name` can be passed to the module to deploy the resources required to support it.
-The module will create a hosted zone, or if one already exists, then records can be deployed there by setting `create_hosted_zone` to `false`.
-The module will provide a `name_servers` output to configure your domain name provider.
+ The variable `custom_domain_name` can then be passed to the module to deploy the remaining resources required to support it.

 ## Uploading to the bucket
 The site files can be uploaded to S3 bucket using the AWSCLI.
 If the site is updated often, it is recommended to use `--cache-control` headers on the `index.html` to either disable or set a short cache duration.